anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 Structurally speaking, the code above is the same as the example we wrote for JWT identification.
 What does this mean?
 It means that, **once again**, we can "move" the implementation to an AnyCable Go server and **create subscriptions without touching RPC**.

 This is exactly what we did as a part of the [signed streams][signed-streams-docs] feature.
-Further, we did it not only for Turbo Streams, but for Cable Ready as well (since its [`#stream_from` implementation][cr-stream-from] is nearly the same).
+Further, we did it not only for Turbo Streams, but for CableReady as well (since its [`#stream_from` implementation][cr-stream-from] is nearly the same).

 > By combining JWT identification with signed streams, it's possible to completely avoid running an RPC server, in case you only need to use Hotwire or CableReady functionality.